 The Republic will mail any notices to the holders of the certificated securities at their registered addresses as reflected in the register maintained by the Registrar.
 The Republic will consider any mailed notice to have been given five Business Days after it has been sent.
-The Republic will give notices to the securities of the registered addresses as reflected in the register maintained by the register.
+The Republic will give notices to the are listed on the SGX-ST and the rules of such exchange so require, Bank Indonesia will maintain a paying agent in Singapore.

-holders of a global Bond in accordance with the procedures and practices of the depositary and such notices shall be deemed given upon actual receipter thereof by the depositary.
+holders of a global Bond in accordance with the procedures and practices of the depositary and such notices shall be deemed given upon actual receipthereof by the depositary.
 The Republic will also publish notices to the holders if and so long as the Bonds are listed on the SGX-ST and the rules of such exchange so require, in a leading newspaper having general circulation in Singapore (which is expected to be the Business Times).
 If publication in leading newspaper in Singapore is not practicable, the Republic will have validly given notice if it gives notice in accordance with the rules of the exchange on which the Bonds are listed.
 The Republic will consider any published notice to be given on the date of its first publication.